idontnow/installers-4-lutris/star-wars-pit-droids/README.md

 I couldn't think of a workaround for Windows XP and above with a 64-bit wineprefix for now, but the script will need to be updated for compatibility once 32-bit wineprefixes will be deprecated.

+It appears that the issue with 64-bit wineprefixes is that they install runtimes into the SysWow64 folder and not System32, which is why the game pops up a window "The game requires DirectX 6.1" when you try to play it in a 64-bit Wine prefix.

 **NOTE:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.
 I followed this guide to generate mine: https://help.kaseya.com/webhelp/en-us/5020000/index.htm?toc.htm?685.htm It is technically not required, and you may install your game with a custom one or without it at all if you wish.